 Forwards Centre Curriculum

-The Forwards Centre curriculum is based on the DFE guidance for Alternative Provision (2013) with the aim of ensuring that pupils have the necessary skills to move on to the next stage in their education.
+The Forwards Centre curriculum is based on the updated DfE guidance for Alternative Provision (2013) with the aim of ensuring that pupils have the necessary skills to move on to the next stage in their education.

 It is comprised of a core curriculum of maths, English, science and computing and uses the national curriculum for England as its basis.
 Good quality texts are used as the stimulus to hook children in to our topic work which allows us to cover the wider curriculum where appropriate.
 Pupils will also have a range of enrichment experiences with the aim of developing the positive character traits (DfE Character Education Framework, 2019) which support success in wider life.

-Pupils will be taught how to keep themselves healthy and safe.
-Behavioural expectations are explicitly taught alongside personal and social skills with the aim of removing barriers to achievement in other aspects of the curriculum.
+Pupils are taught how to keep themselves healthy and safe and behavioural expectations are explicitly taught alongside personal and social skills.

 In order to be successful, we believe that excluded pupils need to feel a strong sense of belonging.
 The curriculum therefore includes experiences with the aim of both promoting that sense of belonging and providing pupils with the cultural capital that they need to be part of wider society.

 The teacher responsible for maths in the centre is M. Brandwood.
 Pupils are baselined on arrival at the centre using our Steps in Learning document for Place Value; Addition and Subtraction; Multiplication and Division; Time and Money.
-Any gaps in learning are identified and will form a programme of work for that child.
+Any gaps in learning are identified and form an individualised programme of work for that child.
 When a child is working at age related expectations in those key areas, the curriculum will be widened to cover other aspects of maths.
 Once competent in all areas, the child will continue to work at their age related expectations in greater depth.
 Mathematical reasoning is taught explicitly using those aspects of maths with which the child is secure.

 The teacher responsible for English in the Centre is S. Kennedy and the curriculum follows the national curriculum for England.

 Reading – Reading is broken down into word reading and comprehension

-- Children need to be taught the statutory decoding/phonics skills.
+- Children are taught the statutory decoding/phonics skills.

-- Children need to learn to read the familiar words lists.
+- Children are taught to read the familiar words lists.